RobertsLab/resources/docs/DEI-Resources.md

 ## Biweekly Diversity, Equity and Inclusion Meetings

 Biweekly DEI meetings (~1 hour) provide a space to learn, discuss, and engage in initiatives that further lab members' understanding about the institutionalized oppression present in academia.
-Example activities include discussing articles read prior to the meeting, tackling action items to improve DEI in the lab and/or department, etc. See [log of topics](https://docs.google.com/spreadsheets/d/1LCIiAqWMaJ0tPZIevUXqWyZR2SN4p9qGLgQIvWBaWgo/edit#gid=0).
+Example activities include discussing articles read prior to the meeting, tackling action items to improve DEI in the lab and/or department, and more.
+See [log of topics](https://docs.google.com/spreadsheets/d/1LCIiAqWMaJ0tPZIevUXqWyZR2SN4p9qGLgQIvWBaWgo/edit#gid=0).

 _Code of Conduct for DEI Meetings_